mui/material-ui/docs/data/joy/customization/theme-typography/theme-typography.md

    ></iframe>

 :::success
-Feel free to [submit a PR](https://github.com/mui/material-ui/compare) to add more examples to the list!
-We can't wait to see what's your favorite one ❤️.
+Feel free to [submit a PR](https://github.com/mui/material-ui/compare) to add your favorite typography system ❤️.
 :::